Last Updated on August 6, 2022

 us preclearance dublin opening time

 My United flight between Dublin and Chicago was scheduled for 9.20am, with boarding beginning at 8.30am.
 I arrived at the airport at 6am.
 At check in, a sticker was stuck on my boarding card saying:

 Obviously you have to cross through the usual airport security, however at 6am the lines were all pretty small so I got through quickly.
 Now, US Pre Clearance doesn’t actually open until 7am, but you can start lining up earlier.

-The problem is that there isn’t actually much after Pre Clearance. there’s a small cafe/bar and a newsagents, that’s about it.
+The problem is that there isn’t actually much after US immigration in Dublin airport.
+There’s a small cafe/bar and a newsagents, that’s about it.
 If you want to eat, drink some Guinness, do some last minute shopping etc, your best bet is to hang around in Departures for a little while and do that.
 BUT, just keep an eye on the time and remember you’re going to have to join a queue again at US Preclearance (use your innitative, I’m not responsible for you missing a flight because you spent an hour eating a burger…).

 When they say it opens at 7am, it opens at 7am and not 1 second earlier!